awsdocs/amazon-sagemaker-developer-guide/doc_source/seq-2-seq.md

 ## EC2 Instance Recommendation for the Sequence\-to\-Sequence Algorithm<a name="s2s-instances"></a>

-Currently Amazon SageMaker seq2seq is only supported on GPU instance types and is only set up to train on a single machine\.
-But it does also offer support for multiple GPUs\.
+The Amazon SageMaker seq2seq algorithm only supports on GPU instance types and can only train on a single machine\.
+However, you can use instances with multiple GPUs\.
+The seq2seq algorithm supports P2, P3, G4dn, and G5 GPU instance families\.

 ## Sequence\-to\-Sequence Sample Notebooks<a name="seq-2-seq-sample-notebooks"></a>